hashicorp/design-system/website/docs/components/dropdown/partials/code/how-to-use.md

 ### With a loading "interactive" item

-Example: there may be use cases when it’s necessary to put an item in a "loading" state while the app performs some operations (eg. checking asynchronously the user’s permission to execute a certain operation, once the toggle has been clicked).
+Example: there may be use cases when it’s necessary to put an item in a "loading" state while the app performs some operations (e.g., checking asynchronously the user’s permission to execute a certain operation, once the toggle has been clicked).

 In that case the argument `@isLoading={{true}}` can be passed to the item: this will show a "loading" icon (even if an argument `@icon` is provided) and set the item as non-interactive until the value of `@isLoading` is set to `false` again.